ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-v2-apis.md

 ## Import a network by using APIs
 {: #ibm-hlfsupport-v2-apis-import-with-apis}

-You can also use the APIs to import {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric components that are created by using the APIs or the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console into another service instance of the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric.
+You can also use the APIs to import {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric components that are created by using the APIs or the Fabric Operations Console into another service instance of the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric.

 1. Import a CA by calling [`POST /ak/api/v2/components/ca`](/apidocs/blockchain#import-a-ca).